Adrian Segečić: Return to Sydney FC

-Segecic returned to Sydney FC for the 2024–25 season, where he scored thirteen times in 24 A-League appearances, sharing the Golden Boot with Adelaide United's Archie Goodwin.
+Segečić returned to Sydney FC for the 2024–25 season, where he scored thirteen times in 24 A-League appearances, sharing the Golden Boot with Adelaide United's Archie Goodwin.
 He was also named in the A-League's team of the season and was awarded Sydney's player of the season.
 On 11 January 2025, he scored his first senior hat-trick after coming on as a 55th-minute substitute in a 4–1 win over Central Coast Mariners.
 In the AFC Champions League Two, he scored five goals in eleven matches as Sydney reached the semi-finals, where they were defeated by Singaporean club Lion City Sailors.

-Segecic's form in 2024–25 saw him named in an ASEAN All-Stars team for an exhibition match against Manchester United in May 2025.
+Segečić's form in 2024–25 saw him named in an ASEAN All-Stars team for an exhibition match against Manchester United in May 2025.
 He assisted the only goal of the match as the ASEAN All-Stars defeated the Premier League team 1–0 in Kuala Lumpur.

 Portsmouth

-On 18 June 2025, Segecic joined EFL Championship club Portsmouth.
+On 18 June 2025, Segečić joined EFL Championship club Portsmouth.
 He made his official debut in the season opener against Oxford United, scoring the only goal of a 1–0 win.
+Segečić scored Portsmouth's only goal in a 5–1 defeat to Coventry City, though the result confirmed Portsmouth's Championship status following other league results.
+The following game he first hat-trick for the club on 25 April, scoring all three goals in a 3–1 win over Stoke City at the Bet365 Stadium.
+Having scored a total of four goals, assisting a further three, he was named EFL Championship Player of the Month for April.

 International career

 Youth

-In July 2019, Segecic received his first call-up to the Australia U15 for the 2019 AFF U-15 Championship hosted in Thailand.
+In July 2019, Segečić received his first call-up to the Australia U15 for the 2019 AFF U-15 Championship hosted in Thailand.
 He would feature in all group matches, scoring a goal in a 3–0 win against Laos.

-In September 2022, Segecic was called up to the Australia U20 for the U-20 Costa Cálida Supercup in Spain.
+In September 2022, Segečić was called up to the Australia U20 for the U-20 Costa Cálida Supercup in Spain.
 He would make his debut in a 3–0 loss against England.
-Segecic would remain with Australia squad, alongside teammate Jake Girdwood-Reich, to play in the 2023 AFC U-20 Asian Cup in hopes of qualifying to the U-20 World Cup.
+Segečić would remain with Australia squad, alongside teammate Jake Girdwood-Reich, to play in the 2023 AFC U-20 Asian Cup in hopes of qualifying to the U-20 World Cup.
 On 4 March 2023, he scored two goals, one being a free-kick, in a 3–2 victory against Iran in their second match of the tournament.
 Australia progressed to the quarter-finals of the AFC Championship but were knocked out by Uzbekistan in a penalty shoot-out.
-After the shoot-out led 5–4, Segecic missed the deciding penalty, leading to his team missing out on a place in the U-20 World Cup.
+After the shoot-out led 5–4, Segečić missed the deciding penalty, leading to his team missing out on a place in the U-20 World Cup.